oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/verify-dg/verify-dg.md

     ![Output of VALIDATE DATABASE STRICT ALL](images/validate-strict.png)

     In this case, you can see that the configuration **is not ready for the switchover**.
 The output shows that the Flashback logging is not enabled on the standby database.
-It won't prevent the switchover from working but might give unexpected problems later, for example, the inability to reinstate the new primary in case of failover.
+It won't prevent the switchover from working but might give unexpected problems later, for example, the inability to reinstate the database after a failover.

     Don't worry; we will fix that later.